pret/poketcg/STYLE_GUIDE.md

 Here, the first two are "``ProcessText`` with a twist" and the last two do something else in addition to that.
 You can use ``_`` in function labels for readability and to prefix functions that belong to the same specific module, but don't overuse it.

-Another common case is functions that are declared in the home bank for accessibility but their code resides somehwere else.
+Another common case is functions that are declared in the home bank for accessibility but their code resides somewhere else.
 In these cases you can prepend ``_`` to the non-home function to suggest that it's not intended to be called directly.
 For example:

 ```
 CopyCardNameAndLevel: ; 29f5 (0:29f5)